marcantondahmen/automad/www/extensions/gallery/README.txt

 somewhere in your markup.

-There are several parameters to modify the the gallery:
+There are several parameters to modify the gallery:

 - glob:		The file pattern
 - width:	The thumbnails' width